Gullux123/greenbuds-web-projects/README.md

 ---

-### 3. Web Development Project
+### 3. Intentosphere

-A frontend website developed during my internship.
+A website for an AI-focused platform presenting features such as intent analysis, segmentation, AI engagement, lead capture, security, pricing, and demo/contact workflows.

 **Technologies:** HTML, CSS, JavaScript

 **Live Demo:**
 https://chic-sunburst-a2be28.netlify.app/

----

-## Technologies Used
+## Skills Applied

 * HTML5
 * CSS3
 * JavaScript
+* Frontend Web Development
+* Responsive UI Development
+* Website Testing
+* Debugging
-* Netlify
+* Netlify Deployment

+## Internship Experience

+During my Developer Internship at **Greenbuds**, I worked on multiple frontend website development projects using HTML, CSS, and JavaScript.
+I developed and deployed websites for different use cases and later contributed to testing activities for the Intentosphere website, identifying and validating functional and UI issues.

 ## Key Contributions

-* Developed multiple websites from requirements and design concepts.
+* Developed multiple frontend websites using HTML, CSS, and JavaScript.
-* Created structured and responsive page layouts using HTML and CSS.
-* Added client-side functionality and interactions using JavaScript.
-* Tested website functionality and identified UI and functional issues.
+* Implemented website layouts, navigation, content sections, forms, and interactive UI elements.
+* Worked on frontend functionality and user interface improvements.
 * Deployed completed websites using Netlify.
-* Collaborated with the team during development and testing activities.

-## Internship Experience

-**Developer Intern — Greenbuds**

-During the internship, I worked on frontend website development and later contributed to testing activities for the Intentosphere website.
-The experience provided hands-on exposure to the software development workflow, from building web interfaces to testing and validating completed functionality.
+* Participated in testing and validation of website functionality.
+* Identified UI and functional issues and assisted in verifying fixes.

-## Portfolio
+## Live Portfolio

-The deployed projects demonstrate practical experience in frontend development, responsive design, JavaScript-based interactions, and website deployment.
+The projects above demonstrate practical experience in frontend web development, UI implementation, JavaScript-based functionality, website testing, and deployment.

----

-*Developed as part of my Developer Internship at Greenbuds.*